arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/README.md

 authentication = true
 ```

-So you see, a command line option `--section.param value` can be easily
+So you see, a command line option `‑‑section.param value` can be easily
 translated to an option in a configuration file:

 ```js